Jalen Wilson

-Jalen Derale Wilson (born November 4, 2000) is an American college basketball player at the University of Kansas.
+Jalen Derale Wilson (born November 4, 2000) is an American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
+He played college basketball for the Kansas Jayhawks.
 He was named a consensus first-team All-American his junior year.

 High school career

 Wilson attended John H. Guyer High School in Denton, Texas.
-As a junior, averaged 16.1 points, 6.2 rebounds, 3.3 assists per game.
+As a junior, he averaged 16.1 points, 6.2 rebounds and 3.3 assists per game.
 As a senior, he averaged 18.1 points, 7.5 rebounds and three assists per game, earning Class 6A All-State honors.

 Recruiting

 Wilson was a consensus four-star recruit and was considered the 46th-best player in the 2019 class by 247Sports.
 He originally committed to playing college basketball for Michigan but reopened his recruitment with the departure of head coach John Beilein.
 He later committed to Kansas over an offer from North Carolina, among others.

 College career

 On November 8, 2019, Wilson suffered a broken ankle against UNC Greensboro in his second career game.
 He missed the remainder of the season and was granted a medical redshirt after undergoing surgery.
 On December 8, 2020, Wilson recorded 23 points and 10 rebounds, making a go-ahead three-pointer with 42 seconds remaining, in a 73–72 win over eighth-ranked Creighton.
 As a freshman, Wilson averaged 11.8 points and 7.9 rebounds per game, earning Big 12 All-Freshman Team honors.
 On April 9, 2021, he declared for the 2021 NBA draft while maintaining his college eligibility.
 Wilson ultimately returned to Kansas.
 On November 2, he was suspended for three games due to an arrest on suspicion of DUI.
-Wilson was named to the Third Team All-Big 12 as a sophomore.
+Wilson was named to the third-team All-Big 12 as a sophomore.
 He averaged 11.1 points and 7.4 rebounds per game, helping the Jayhawks win a national title.
 Following the season Wilson declared for the 2022 NBA draft but ultimately withdrew from the draft.
 As a junior, Wilson was named Big 12 Player of the Year.